 Our computing curriculum is designed to equip children with skills and understanding to live in the ‘Digital Age’.
 We endeavour to teach our children to become computer literate and be aware of how to use technology positively to improve our learning and understand how we depend on it in our day to day life.
 We aim to create in children enthusiasm and excitement about computing as well as teach them about online safety and building resilience in the fast moving digital world.

 We have a discreet timetable for the development of ICT skills and promote the use of creating transferable skills across subjects.
-Sessions are taught by a specialist teacher in KS2 and all teachers use ‘Switched On’ (scheme of work) to support the teaching, planning and assessment across all year groups.
+Sessions are taught by a specialist teacher in KS2 and all teachers use the National Curriculum and the ‘National Centre for Computing Education.’
+Planning is based on a spiral curriculum.
+This means that each of the themes is revisited regularly (at least once in each year group), and pupils revisit each theme through a new unit that consolidates and builds on prior learning within that theme.
+We use this scheme to support the teaching, planning, adapting learning for all abilities and carrying out assessment across all year groups.

 For E-safety we are an accredited school with the 360 Safe Award from SWGFL.
 Our R.S.H.E curriculum incorporates using the Internet positively, creatively and safely, embedding the value of right to respect in online relationships.
 We also create links in assemblies, through global citizenship themes.

 The children develop their skills, with the use of laptops and other hardware, such as cameras and iPads.
 All classes also have interactive white boards, which enrich and enhance teaching and learning, aiming to meet the needs of all children.